dandi/handbook/docs/developer/notes.md

 ## Miscellaneous Tips

-### Use email address to log into Django admin panel
+### Use email address to log into dev Django admin panel

 Once `dandi-api` is up and running, you can access the Django admin panel at http://localhost:8000/admin.
 The login page asks for a "username" but really it